 Karen decides they must break up for Joe's sake, but he persuades her to think things over.
 When Martha learns that Karen wanted Joe to leave her, she becomes consumed with guilt.

 Martha is forced to come to terms with the fact that she really is a lesbian.
 When she finally admits her feelings to Karen, Karen coldly dismisses her, telling her that they never really felt that way about each other.

 Martha tries to declare her love for Karen, but Karen won't have it and tells Martha she's going to bed.
 While sitting in her bedroom, Karen hears a gunshot.
-She discovers that Martha has killed herself.
+To her horror, she discovers to that Martha has killed herself.

 The Children's Hour became a huge hit and was considered shocking by early 1930s audiences.
-Even though it was illegal at the time to mention homosexuality on the Broadway stage, the play was not closed by the censors - because it was so good.
+Even though it was illegal to mention homosexuality on the Broadway stage at that time, the play was not closed by censors - because it was so good.

 Lillian's success with The Children's Hour earned her a screenwriting job in Hollywood.
 When MGM picked up the film rights to her play, Lillian wrote the screenplay herself.
 Unfortunately, she was forced to change the story considerably.